OutRite/Abyde/README.md

 `q` Stops execution entirely.
 `r` Repeats the current section.
 ## Test
-In examples you are provided with `fulltest.abyde`.
+In examples you are provided with `fulltest.as`.
-To pass the provided test with a working interpreter, type `a` into
-stdin.
+You will need to properly compile this from AbydeScript
+and run it in a working interpreter.
+The test should only pass if you type `a`.
+Otherwise, it should fail.